sybrew/the-seo-framework/readme.txt

 If you wish to display breadcrumbs, then your theme should provide this.
 Alternatively, there are [other plugins](https://wordpress.org/plugins/search/breadcrumbs/) that help you do this.

-= Why are there so few reviews? =

-Compared to other SEO plugins, The SEO Framework barely has any reviews, simply because we do not ask for reviews.

-We believe asking for reviews is unethical: You're more likely to leave a positive review, which sweeps negative reviews away, possibly hiding issues that may affect you.

-= Why isn't TSF updated frequently? =

-When software works as intended, it doesn't need updating.
-We carefully test our plugins before they reach your website.

-Releasing plugin updates periodically helps with exposure on this website, which some other plugin authors abuse intentionally.
-We want none of that.

-= Why have I never heard of this plugin before? =

-That's easy: We never paid for reviews or other forms of exposure around the web.

 == Changelog ==

 = 4.1.4 =